 Grant Morales, C/MFT

+My work is overarchingly relational.
 I draw from therapy models such as Emotionally Focused Therapy, Attachment-Based Therapy, Contextual Therapy, and Narrative Therapy.
 Emotionally Focused Individual Therapy (EFIT) is an attachment-based approach that helps individuals reshape their inner world and strengthen their key relationships.
 By working with emotion—the core driver of experience and connection—EFIT creates lasting change in how clients view themselves, trust others, and build confidence.
 Guided by the science of attachment, EFIT offers a clear path toward deeper security, self-acceptance, and more fulfilling relationships.

-My clinical experiences include working with different diverse individuals, couples, and families, addressing attachment injuries, relationship patterns causing distress, and other systemic difficulties.
+My clinical experiences include working with diverse individuals, couples, and families, addressing attachment injuries, relationship patterns causing distress, and other systemic difficulties.
 In research, I have experience in topics such as gender-based violence in LGBTQ+, health and aging, substance use, and couples transitioning to parenthood.
 In both settings, I acknowledge myself through reflexivity and Person of the Therapist, which recognizes each person’s uniqueness through self-reflection and curiosity about my personhood.

 Schedule of Availability: